skyglobal/analytics/_site/README.md

   - curl https://npmjs.org/install.sh | sh
 3. Install grunt either globally, or run the following to use the bundled project grunt
   - npm install
+4. Install Compass and other requirements using gem
+  - bundle

 ### Code structure
 - grunt/js/